Kinder Morgan Pipeline Still The Right Call: Trudeau

 ROME – Prime Minister Justin Trudeau is standing by the Kinder Morgan pipeline project, even as the New Democrats and Greens in B.C. are teaming up to fight it.

-"The decision we took on the Trans Mountain pipeline was based on facts and evidence on what is in the best interests of Canadians and indeed, all of Canada," Trudeau said Tuesday in Rome, where he held a joint news conference with Italian Prime Minister Paolo Gentiloni.
+"The decision we took on the Trans Mountain pipeline was based on facts and evidence on what is in the best interests of Canadians and indeed, all of Canada," Trudeau said Tuesday in Rome at a joint news conference with Italian Prime Minister Paolo Gentiloni.

+"Regardless of the change in government in British Columbia or anywhere, the facts and evidence do not change."

 Prime Minister Justin Trudeau delivers a speech at the Italian Parliament in Rome, Italy on May 30, 2017.
 (Photo: Sean Kilpatrick/The Canadian Press)

-"Regardless of the change in government in British Columbia or anywhere, the facts and evidence do not change," he said.

-Trudeau said his Liberal government understands that growing a strong economy requires taking leadership on both the environment and the economy.
+The Liberal government understands that growing a strong economy requires taking leadership on both the environment and the economy, he added.

-His comments come as the anti-pipeline Green Party and NDP in British Columbia announced Monday they've come to an agreement that could cast doubt on the project's future.
+Trudeau's comments followed Monday's news that B.C.'s anti-pipeline Green party and the provincial NDP have come to an agreement that could see the formation of a minority NDP government in the province, casting doubt on the project's future.

+Both parties have voiced their opposition to the Trans Mountain expansion, which would nearly triple the capacity of the pipeline that runs from Edmonton to Burnaby, B.C.

 B.C.
 Green party leader Andrew Weaver and B.C.
 NDP leader John Horgan speak to media after announcing they'll be working together to help form a minority government in Victoria on Monday.